Police brutality

 Police brutality is the excessive and unwarranted use of force by law enforcement against an individual or a group.
 It is an extreme form of police misconduct and is a civil rights violation.
-Police brutality includes, but is not limited to, asphyxiation, beatings, shootings, improper takedowns, and unwarranted use of tasers.
+Police brutality includes, but is not limited to, asphyxiation, beatings, shootings, improper takedowns, racially-motivated violence and unwarranted use of tasers.

 History

-The origin of modern policing can be traced back to the 18th century in France.
-By the 19th and early 20th centuries, many nations had established modern police departments.
+The first modern police force is widely regarded to be the Metropolitan Police Service in London, established in 1829.
+However, some scholars argue that early forms of policing began in the Americas as early as the 1500s on plantation colonies in the Caribbean.
+These slave patrols quickly spread across other regions and contributed to the development of the earliest examples of modern police forces.
 Early records suggest that labor strikes were the first large-scale incidents of police brutality in the United States, including events like the Great Railroad Strike of 1877, the Pullman Strike of 1894, the 1912 Lawrence textile strike, the Ludlow massacre of 1914, the Great Steel Strike of 1919, and the Hanapepe massacre of 1924.

-The term "police brutality" was first used in Britain in the mid-19th century, by The Puppet-Show magazine(a short-lived rival to Punch) in September 1848, when they wrote:
+The term "police brutality" was first used in Britain in the mid-19th century, by The Puppet-Show magazine (a short-lived rival to Punch) in September 1848, when they wrote:

 The first use of the term in the American press was in 1872 when the Chicago Tribune reported the beating of a civilian who was under arrest at the Harrison Street Police Station.

 In the United States, it is common for marginalized groups to perceive the police as oppressors, rather than protectors or enforcers of the law, due to the statistically disproportionate number of minority incarcerations.